 }

-Transactions in Shelley are rather complicated and there is a lot of possible validation errors that can be returned.
+Transactions in Cardano are rather complicated and there are a lot of possible validation errors that can be returned.
 Be sure to have a look at the API reference for an exhaustive list.

-, Ogmios supports a modified version of the local-tx-submission protocol that allows to evaluate the execution units of scripts present in a given transaction, without actually submitting the transaction.
+Starting from 5.2.0, Ogmios supports a modified version of the transaction submission protocol that allows to evaluate the execution units of scripts present in a given transaction, without actually submitting the transaction.
 This is useful for DApp developers who wants a quick-and-easy way to measure script execution costs.

-From there, the endpoint works similarly to SubmitTx
+From there, the endpoint works similarly to the submission:

 {